 A student will not possess any type of knife including pocket knives A student will not possess, handle, transmit, or use as a dangerous weapon, an instrument capable of harming another person.
+In addition, a student will not make threats of using dangerous weapons against other students or school personnel.
 The legal definition of a "dangerous weapon" is 'a firearm, dagger, dirk, stiletto, and knife with a blade over three inches in length, pocketknife opened by a mechanical device, iron bar, or brass knuckles.'
+(MCL 380.1313)

-(MCL 380.1313) A "firearm," as defined in section 921, title 18 of the United States Code (18 U.S.C. § 921) means:
+A "firearm," as defined in section 921, title 18 of the United States Code (18 U.S.C. § 921) means: